TryingToPhxIt/Scylla-Xandra-Guide/README/5_using_xandra.md

   end
 ```

-The above is used in the batch below as the argument for the final batch.
+The above is used in the batch below as the variable list for the final batch.

 For complex data structures, create a query processing module to handle the variable list.